happynear/FaceVerification/README.md

 The [CASIA-webface dataset](http://www.cbsr.ia.ac.cn/english/CASIA-WebFace-Database.html) is really very dirty, and I believe that if someone could wash it up, the accuracy would increase further.
 If you did so, please kindly contact me.
 I will pay for it.

+**Good News:" [@潘泳苹果皮](http://weibo.com/maxpanyong) and his colleagues has manually washed the CASIA-webface database.
+The washed list can be downloaded from http://pan.baidu.com/s/1kUdRRJT with password `3zbb`.
+Great thanks to them!

 Update
 ==========